BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/HA-for-SAP-(A)SCS.md

   SAP NetWeaver ASCS, SAP NetWeaver SCS, SAP NetWeaver ERS, and the SAP HANA database use virtual hostname and virtual IP addresses.
 SIOS Enhanced IP GenApp is used to failover virtual IP address (its not mandatory to use it).
 Azure [Load balancer](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-overview) can also be used.

-  Note:

-- SIOS Enhanced IP GenApp adds 2 mins to the failover time

-- It can be used in scenaio's where ILB is not avialble

-- While using Azure ILB, [step 6](## 6.
-Create Floating IP for (A)SCS & ERS cluster)

   The following list shows the configuration of the (A)SCS and ERS IP addresses & Virtual Hostnames configured in DNS.

    |Components     | hostname     | IP address |  VIP       |  VHOSTNAME |